Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 Programs and Benefits Designed for OFWs and Seafarers

-Some of these programs existed during the pandemic to help our OFWs who’s employment is affected due to lockdowns.
+Some of these programs existed during the pandemic to help our OFWs whose employment is affected due to lockdowns.

-Other projects, on the other hand, existed many years already.
-Its time for you to know them so you can avail of the benefits specifically designed for you.
+Other projects, on the other hand, existed for many years already.
+It’s time for you to know them so you can avail of the benefits specifically designed for you.

 1. DOLE-AKAP

-Lesser known as DOLE-OWWA-AKAP, this program provides financial assistance of Php10,000 or USD200.00 to OFWs and seafarers displaced in their jobs because of COVID starting February 2020.
+Lesser known as DOLE-OWWA-AKAP, this program provides financial assistance of Php10,000 or USD200.00 to OFWs and seafarers displaced from their jobs because of COVID-19 starting February 2020.

-It was initiated last November 2020 thru DOLE’s Department Order No. 220.
-More than Php2B worth of cash assistance were given already.
+It was initiated last November 2020 through DOLE’s Department Order No. 220.
+More than Php2B worth of cash assistance has been given already.

 2. Project EASE